Daniel-KM/Ead2DCterms/readme.md

 been approved for EAD 2002 and Dublin Core Metadata Terms.
 So, this app is not only a tool to convert metadata, but a mapping table too.

-This tool is integrated in [Omeka], an open source platform for publishing collections online, via the plugins [Ead4Omeka] and [ArchiveFolder].
+This tool is integrated in [Omeka Classic] and [Omeka S], an open source platform for publishing collections online, via the plugins [Ead] and [Archive Folder] and the [module EAD].

 Xslt mapper